 Attention!
 When Virtual Appliance starts and a black screen appears and disappears right away, but BitrixVM doesn't start, check your processor VT-x/VT-d hardware virtualization.
 VT-x/VT-d hardware virtualization can be enabled in your PC BIOS.
 Also, check your bits number for operating system used for launching Bitrix Virtual Appliance – it must be 64-bit system.

-In case when Virtual Appliance doesn't launch when using VMWare Player
+Note: In case when Virtual Appliance doesn't launch when using VMWare Player, open its settings

 (Edit virtual machine settings)